What is the Employment Rights Act?

 The legislation amalgamates and updates much earlier labour law, including the Contracts of Employment Act 1963, the Redundancy Payments Act 1965, the Employment Protection Act 1975 and the Wages Act 1986 into one Act.
 It applies across the whole of the United Kingdom, including Scotland and Northern Ireland.

-Employee's may have been given these rights previously contractually, either within business' employment policies or within employment contracts of service.
-The Act now enshrines those rights in statutory law.
+Employees may have been given these rights previously contractually, either within business' employment policies or employment contracts of service.
+The Act now enshrines those rights in statutory law for all workers.

-Important rights given to employees or strengthened by the ERA include:
+Important rights given to employees or strengthened by the Employment Rights Act 1996 include:

 The right to be told key employment terms

 Section 1 (2) of the ERA 1996 as amended by the Employment Rights (Employment Particulars and Paid Annual Leave) (Amendment) Regulations 2018 states that the main terms between the employee and employer must be recorded in writing and given to the employee before the employment begins.

-The document might be an employment contract, or a shorter “written statement of particulars”.
-Signing creates an enforceable contract between the employee and the employer.
-A statement may also tell the employee their statutory employment rights.
+The document might be an employment contract, or a shorter 'written statement of particulars'.
+Signing creates an enforceable contract with the employer.
+A statement may also describe statutory employment rights.

 Disclosures and detriment

-Under the ERA 1996, an employee may not disclose any company’s confidential or private information to a third party.
+Under the Employment Rights Act 1996, workers may not disclose any company’s confidential or private information to a third party.